 There is a little strangeness in His quote.
 Messiah answers by quoting the Septuagint (LLX) version of Ps 8:2 where the Hebrew “ordained strength” is translated as “perfect praise” or “restored praise.”

 One does wonder what the night in Bethany was like.
 By this time, the group would have acquired a lamb for the Passover.
 It would have probably been frolicking about the courtyard.
 Any children present would have naturally played with it.
-Yet no one understood that The Lamb that takes away the sin of the world was with them!
+Yet no one understood that the Lamb that takes away the sin of the world was with them!

 When Messiah returns, will some be as blind as those who could not see?